Kendall Lecture Series

 The Kendall Lecture Series was established through the philanthropy of the late Nancy, ’87, and the late Lee, ’88 (H), Kendall to honor the liberal arts tradition of the Sisters of St. Francis of Assisi.
 The purpose is to underwrite speakers of national prominence to Cardinal Stritch University.
 Speakers are selected based on their ability to encourage meaningful intellectual discussion among students and the broader Milwaukee community.

-Cardinal Stritch University will welcome Tommy Orange, author of “There There,” a finalist for the 2019 Pulitzer Prize for Fiction, for the 2021 Kendall Lecture .
-“There There” is a multi-generational, relentlessly paced story about a side of America few of us have ever seen: the lives of urban Native Americans.
-The book is the University’s Common Read for the 2021–2022 academic year.
+Author of There There, a finalist for the 2019 Pulitzer Prize for Fiction, a multi-generational, relentlessly paced story about a side of America few of us have ever seen: the lives of urban Native Americans.

 Two-time Emmy Award-winner for his reporting and America's first Puerto Rican television anchor, he discussed social justice reflected on the courage of a generation that chose to organize, teach and struggle against the powerful institutions of discrimination.

 Discussed When Breath Becomes Air, written by her late husband Dr. Paul Kalanithi

 Author of Another Day in the Death of America

 Award-winning author of Redeployment